-Being just a department of Amazon, eventually, Handmade doesn’t provide any special features distinctive from those in other departments.
+However, being just a department of Amazon Handmade doesn’t provide any special features distinctive from those in other departments.
 But as you already have access to all “standard” Amazon features of a Prime seller account, what else could you wish?

 - Free shipping with Amazon prime

 - Assistance in marketing